grahamsg/LYaH_ch9/README.md

 works just the same as if the first <code>newStdGen</code> were <code>getStdGen</code>.

+BOOKCLUB: Franco suggested that you might want to have the same StdGen at two places in the same program and you don't want to need to exchange seeds.

 I didn't try hard, but I couldn't get <code>reads</code> to work.

 ## Bytestrings